salimc93/exiqus-oss/README.md

 Three analysis modes:

-- **Repository deep-dive** — evidence extraction from a single repo: code structure, testing, documentation, commit patterns, project organization
+- **Repository deep-dive**: evidence extraction from a single repo, covering code structure, testing, documentation, commit patterns and project organization
-- **Portfolio analysis** — a developer's whole public GitHub profile: patterns across repositories, skill breadth, growth trajectory over time
+- **Portfolio analysis**: a developer's whole public GitHub profile, covering patterns across repositories, skill breadth and growth trajectory over time
-- **PR contribution analysis** — pull requests to other projects: collaboration style, code-review dialogue, how they work in someone else's codebase
+- **PR contribution analysis**: pull requests to other projects, covering collaboration style, code-review dialogue and how they work in someone else's codebase

 Plus:

-- **Context-aware analysis** — the same work reads differently for a startup, enterprise, agency, or open-source role
+- **Context-aware analysis**: the same work reads differently for a startup, enterprise, agency, or open-source role
-- **AI-powered insights** — Claude-generated observations, each tied to specific supporting evidence
+- **AI-powered insights**: Claude-generated observations, each tied to specific supporting evidence
-- **Interview question generation** — questions that reference what the candidate actually built
+- **Interview question generation**: questions that reference what the candidate actually built
-- **Tiered analysis depth** — configurable tiers (see `src/github_analyzer/core/tier_config.py`) from template-based to deep multi-pass AI analysis
+- **Tiered analysis depth**: configurable tiers (see `src/github_analyzer/core/tier_config.py`) from template-based to deep multi-pass AI analysis
-- **Full SaaS scaffolding** — auth, Stripe billing, usage metering, admin portal, rate limiting; useful as a reference even if you only self-host the analyzer
+- **Full SaaS scaffolding**: auth, Stripe billing, usage metering, admin portal, rate limiting; useful as a reference even if you only self-host the analyzer